When will I get my IELTS results?

 You won’t have to wait long for your IELTS test results.

 You can log in to the Test Taker Portal to preview your results.
-IELTS Results remain online for 28 days but should not be used as an official confirmation of your performance.
+IELTS Results remain visible for 28 days but should not be used as an official confirmation of your performance.

-If you have taken the computer delivered test, you will be able to preview your results after 5 to 7 calendar days from the test date.
+If you have taken the computer-delivered test, you will be able to preview your results after 3 to 5 calendar days from the test date.
 Check your results on the Test Taker Portal.

 When will I get a physical copy of my result?

-We will send out a paper copy of your IELTS test score the Test Report Form (TRF), via mail delivery 13 days after the test date.
+We will send out a paper copy of your IELTS score - your Test Report Form (TRF) - via mail 13 days after the test date.
 Please contact your test centre for more information.

 IELTS results will not be disclosed over the phone or through email.